TheArturthur/CoppermindScraper/Cosmere/Torol Sadeas.md

  by User: Awesomeness Sadeas's [[Glyph\|glyph]]
 During their time at the warcamps, Sadeas participated in a hunt out on the [[Shattered Plains\|Shattered Plains]] with Dalinar, [[Renarin\|Renarin]], [[Adolin\|Adolin]], and King Elhokar.
 When they arrived at the plateau where preparations for the hunt were under way, a [[Chasmfiend\|chasmfiend]] appeared on the plateau with all the courtiers and scribes instead of on the smaller plateau where the hunt was supposed to take place.
 Dalinar, Adolin, and Elhokar immediately dashed for the chasmfiend, hoping to kill it before it hurt any bystanders.
 Sadeas used his [[Grandbow\|grandbow]] from a distance to weaken it while Dalinar and Adolin went for its legs and Elhokar distracted it.
 At some point in the battle, Elhokar's saddle strap broke, throwing him to the ground.
 To save him from being crushed, Dalinar caught the claw that would have otherwise crushed Elhokar with his Shardplate-enhanced strength.
 Adolin continued to cut off its legs until the chasmfiend was unable to support its own weight, at which point Elhokar summoned his Shardblade again and used it to kill the chasmfiend, then harvest its [[Gemheart\|gemheart]].
 Back in the pavilion on the Plains, Elhokar remarked to Dalinar that Sadeas had won three gemhearts in the last few weeks, followed up by chiding Dalinar for not having won any himself in that time.
 Both Elhokar and Sadeas made use of the topic to highlight many of Sadeas' achievements, which Dalinar calls into question, especially the act of sending unprotected [[Bridgemen\|bridgemen]] against the [[Parshendi\|Parshendi]].
 While Elhokar noted that Sadeas' bridge crews were more efficient than Dalinar's, and were why he was able to win so many gemhearts, Dalinar was of the opinion that Sadeas' method wasted lives.
 Sadeas, however, felt that Dalinar's reliance on wheels to maneuver his bridges was foolish.
-Sadeas, with the mindset of most Alethi, couldn't reconcile how Dalinar could have more important things to attend to than the war of vengeance for Gavilar.
+Sadeas, with the mindset of most Alethi, couldn't reconcile how Dalinar could have more important things to attend to then the war of vengeance for Gavilar.
 While Dalinar took a moralistic stance, a very un-Alethi way of thinking, Sadeas was only concerned with efficiency and results.
 From this point on, the argument deteriorated until Sadeas insulted Dalinar's sons, which is defused only by their mutual understanding for the safety of the king, not allowing their rivalry to descend into open conflict.
 Sadeas and Dalinar planned to manipulate Highprince [[Vamah\|Vamah]] into using more of Elhokar's [[Soulcaster\|Soulcasters]], proving the two of them could work together in the best interests of the king.
 Dalinar told Adolin that Sadeas had sworn to protect Elhokar at any cost.
 Dalinar investigated the cut girth strap on the king's saddle, but at one particular king's feast, Elhokar announced that in light of the recent attempt on his life with the saddle, he was appointing Sadeas the [[Highprince of Information\|Highprince of Information]] to investigate.
 This was to spite Dalinar, whom Elhokar believed was not taking the investigation seriously.
 Sadeas had learned of Dalinar's request to be [[Highprince of War\|Highprince of War]], and this was Sadeas' way of outmaneuvering his opponent.